MatiasG19/refuel-tracker/.docs/Contribute.md

 ## Issues

-Always create an issue when contributing, whether you contribute fixes, improvments, etc. This way others can follow along.
+Always create an issue when contributing, whether you contribute fixes, improvements, etc. This way others can follow along.
 Also make sure to use the of the available labels.

 ### Features